 - Jim Thompson House

-Stay tuned for Ron’s next post, Faces of Thailand, a photo essay & stories of the people he met in Thailand
+Be sure to check out Ron’s final post, Faces of Thailand, a photo essay & stories of the people he met in Thailand